Signed in as:

 Consequently Phil brings a deep understanding and awareness of how ADHD presents in Women and the interplay with the menstrual cycle and stages of menopause.

-Our psychiatric Nurse, Kelly, spent 20 years supporting patients
+Our psychiatric Nurse, Kelly, has over 20 years of clinical experience in undertaking

 GP Referral